Ollie-Boy/blog/content/blog/How-to-Add-a-Scroll-Button-to-Your-Hugo-Site.md

 In this article, I will show how to add a simple Scroll-to-Top button to your webpage.

 Vanilla Back To Top is simple and tiny with no dependencies.
 Hides when on top, scrolls up smoothly when clicked.
-Works equally great with Vue, React, Angular and without frameworks on Jekyll, Hugo and Hexo
+Works equally great with Vue, React, Angular and without frameworks on Jekyll, Hugo and Hexo.

 What we need to do first is go to [vfeskov](https://github.com/vfeskov)'s [vanilla back to top repo](https://github.com/vfeskov/vanilla-back-to-top), there provides 3 ways to use it.